Clean and Safe Water Projects

 Water.
 One of life’s essential elements.
 Water to drink.
 Water to cleanse.
 Water for crops and manufacturing.
 Water to nourish and sustain.
 In Tanzania, however, water – clean, safe water – is scarce.
 Almost half of the households in Tanzania don’t have access to potable water.
 Four out of ten households must travel an hour or more just to collect water.
 The task of collecting water falls to women and children in 80 percent of households, a chore that keeps our children out of school.

 The Diocese of Moshi is working to bring water – clean, safe, life-sustaining water – to more Tanzanians.
 KMHO and the Moshi Diocese are committed to ensuring there are safe water access points within 70 meters of every home in the Diocese.
-Together, we’ve already undertaken three successful water projects.
+Together, we’ve already undertaken four successful water projects.

 Our well in Uchira provides water for two primary schools of 800 children, a medical clinic and convent, as well as neighbors in the area.

 A new well provides water for a medical clinic, nursery school and primary schools for students in the Mbokomu and Neville parishes and for surrounding remote villages.